 (A) The state lottery commission shall promulgate rules under which a statewide lottery may be conducted, which includes, and since the original enactment of this section has included, the authority for the commission to operate video lottery terminal games.
-Any reference in this chapter to tickets shall not be construed to in any way limit the authority of the commission to operate video lottery terminal games.
+Any reference in this chapter to tickets shall not be construed to in any way limit the authority of the commission to operate video lottery terminal games or lottery sports gaming.
 Nothing in this chapter shall restrict the authority of the commission to promulgate rules related to the operation of games utilizing video lottery terminals as described in section 3770.21 of the Revised Code.
 The rules shall be promulgated pursuant to Chapter 119. of the Revised Code, except that instant game rules shall be promulgated pursuant to section 111.15 of the Revised Code but are not subject to division (D) of that section.
 Subjects covered in these rules shall include, but need not be limited to, the following:

 (1) The type of lottery to be conducted;

 (2) The prices of tickets in the lottery;